Test Your Water for These Four Important Things

 When it comes to free chlorine, we’re talking about the chlorine in your swimming pool that is fresh.
 This means it hasn’t reacted with any of the contaminants in your pool yet.
 If you have too much or too little chlorine in your pool, you end up with problems.

 Without enough free chlorine, your water is at risk.
-You find your water turns green and/or cloudy, algae may grow and turn your pool floor and walls green and slimy.
+If your water turns green and/or cloudy, algae may grow, turning your pool floor and walls green and slimy.

 Now, having too much free chlorine also causes issues such as skin and eye irritations.
 In fact, you might even find a heavy chlorine smell that aggravates swimmers’ lungs.